Palmdog57/Rover-GUI/README.md

-# Rover - Tom Cheesecake Palmers Final Year Project!
+# Rover - Tom Cheesecake Palmers Undergrad Project!

 Software development of a SIEM built with accessibility and ease of use in mind!
 The entire GUI exists within a plugin located in the '/wp-content/plugins/rover-gui' directory